gussev/llm/README.md

 4.**Working with LLM.**

-While in the same folder, type: llm.exe -td 2, which means for llm that it needs to enter the conversation mode with the user.
+While in the same folder, type: llm.exe -td 2, which means for llm that it needs to enter to the conversation mode with the user.

-llm gives an invitation to start communication, below is the dialogue of your communication with llm through the console:
+llm gives an invitation to start communication, below is the sample of the dialogue of your communication with llm through the console:

 user:->1+1=<enter>